AcademiaSinicaNLPLab/SinicaSemanticParser/README.md

 INSTRUCTIONS TO RUN THE SYSTEM
 ==============================

+A fast way to setup this system for Linux/Mac users:

+just run: `./setup.sh`

+and jump to `step 4` below to lunch the server!

+---

+If you run on windows or prefer to manually insatll everything:

-1. Please download Stanford Parser version 3.3.1 from [this link](http://nlp.stanford.edu/software/lex-parser.shtml#Download), extract it and put the resulting `stanford-parser-full-2014-01-04` directory in the `SinicaSemanticParser` directory.
+1. Please download Stanford Parser version 3.3.1 from [this link](http://nlp.stanford.edu/software/stanford-parser-full-2014-01-04.zip), extract it and put the resulting `stanford-parser-full-2014-01-04` directory in the `SinicaSemanticParser` directory.

-2. Please download `apache-opennlp-1.5.3-bin.zip` from [here](https://opennlp.apache.org/cgi-bin/download.cgi), extract it and put the resulting `apache-opennlp-1.5.3` directory in the `SinicaSemanticParser` directory.
+2. Please download `apache-opennlp-1.5.3-bin.zip` from [here](http://apache.stu.edu.tw//opennlp/opennlp-1.5.3/apache-opennlp-1.5.3-bin.zip), extract it and put the resulting `apache-opennlp-1.5.3` directory in the `SinicaSemanticParser` directory.

 	Note: Make sure after unzipping you get the directries named `stanford-parser-full-2014-01-04` and `apache-opennlp-1.5.3`.
 We have observed depening on how to unzip it, you might get `stanford-parser-full-2014-01-04/stanford-parser-full-2014-01-04` and `apache-opennlp-1.5.3-bin/apache-opennlp-1.5.3`.